-- 2A-1: Land ice includes glaciers and ice sheets made from compacted snow (freshwater).
-Glaciers and ice sheets can extend over the ocean.
+- 2A-1: Land ice forms include ice caps, glaciers and ice sheets made from compacted snow (freshwater).
 Ice sheets that extend over the ocean are called ice shelves.

-- 2A-2: Glaciers can break off (calve) into chunks that fall into the ocean as icebergs and cause sea level to rise.
+- 2A-2: Glaciers and ice shelves can break off (calve) into chunks that fall into the ocean as icebergs and cause sea level to rise.

 - 2A-3: Icebergs are made of freshwater and float in the ocean.
 Icebergs move with winds and ocean currents.

-- 2A-4: Sea ice forms when sea water freezes.
+- 2A-4: Sea ice forms when ocean water freezes.
 The resulting ice is made from mostly fresh water because the salt precipitates out during the freezing process.

 2B: Ice shapes the Polar landscape.

 - 2B-1: Tundra is a treeless area with permanently frozen soil (permafrost) and low growing vegetation.